wp-plugins/alo-easymail/readme.txt

 Donate link: http://www.eventualo.net/blog/wp-alo-easymail-newsletter/
 Tags: send, mail, newsletter, widget, subscription, mailing list, subscribe, cron, batch, mail throttling Requires at least: 2.8.4
-Tested up to: 3.0-beta1
+Tested up to: 3.0-beta2
-Stable tag: 1.6.1
+Stable tag: 1.7

 To send e-mails and newsletters.
 Including an ajax widget and a page to collect subscribers.
 Using a cron batch sending.

 == Description ==

 ALO EasyMail Newsletter is a plugin for WordPress that allows to write and send newsletters, and to gather and manage the subscribers.
+It supports internationalization.

 **Admin side Features**